devopsloft/devopsloft/README.md

 Participation is free of charge and commitment

-# Weekly Shared Lesson
+# Weekly Sessions (online or offline)

-Every Tuesday 10AM Israel Time via Skype
+Every Wednesday 6:00pm-9:00pm IDT
 </br>
 </br>
 If you'd like to add a feature or correct a defect, please open a